 Location: 9101 Moore Road, Zionsville

-If you’re looking for a real working farm experience without leaving Indy, Traders Point Creamery is a must.
-This place is pure magic for kids—imagine wandering a scenic trail, spotting cows and chickens, and maybe catching a glimpse of a blue heron along Eagle Creek.
-The farm is spread out over 180 acres, so there’s plenty of room to roam and explore.
+If you want a real working farm experience without leaving Indy, Traders Point Creamery is a must.
+This place is pure magic for kids.
+Wander a scenic trail, spot cows and chickens, and maybe catch a glimpse of a blue heron along Eagle Creek.
+The farm spans 180 acres, so there is plenty of room to roam and explore.

-One of our favorite things to do is stop by the Loft Restaurant for a farm-fresh meal—everything’s organic and sustainably sourced.
-And don’t skip the homemade ice cream at the Dairy Bar (trust me, it’s a family tradition for us now).
+We love stopping by the Loft Restaurant for a farm-fresh meal.
+Everything is organic and sustainably sourced.
+Do not skip the homemade ice cream at the Dairy Bar.
+It is a tradition for us now.

 Insider tip:

-Plan your visit around 4:30 p.m. to watch the cows being milked—it’s always a hit with kids.
-Afterwards, celebrate with a scoop (or two) of their award-winning ice cream.
+Plan your visit around 4:30 p.m. to watch the cows being milked.
+It is always a hit with kids.
+Afterward, celebrate with a scoop of their award-winning ice cream.

 Indoor Play Places in Indianapolis & Surrounding Areas

-Let’s be real: there are days in Indy when the weather just won’t cooperate, or you just need a spot where kids can run wild (and you can sip a coffee in peace).
+Let’s be real.
+There are days in Indy when the weather will not cooperate, or you just need a spot where kids can run while you sip a coffee in peace.

-Indoor activities are some of the most-requested things to do in Indianapolis with kids—luckily, there are plenty of options.
-Whether your crew is into climbing, bouncing, creative play, or classic arcade action, here are some of the best indoor play places my family and local friends rave about:
+Indoor activities are some of the most requested things to do in Indianapolis with kids, and there are plenty of options.
+Whether your crew is into climbing, bouncing, creative play, or classic arcade action, here are some of the best indoor play places my family and local friends recommend:

 Indoor Playgrounds & Play Cafés

-When the weather outside is unpredictable (or let’s be honest, you just need the kids to burn off some serious energy), indoor playgrounds are a total lifesaver.
-Luckily, Indy and the surrounding suburbs are packed with amazing spots where kids can climb, slide, and play—no sunscreen or rain boots required.
+When the weather is unpredictable, indoor playgrounds are a lifesaver.
+Indy and the surrounding suburbs are packed with spots where kids can climb and slide without sunscreen or rain boots.

 - Smiley Indoor Playground (Castleton, Indianapolis): 25,000-square-foot playground with slides, trampolines, obstacle courses, and VR games.